 The Gut-Joint Axis: The Mobility Connection

-The connection between gut health and joint health is supported by consistent observations that animals and individuals with inflammatory or degenerative joint conditions show characteristic differences in their gut microbiomes.
-This gut-joint axis helps explain why some dogs develop joint problems despite appropriate weight management and exercise, and offers additional therapeutic avenues beyond traditional joint supplements.
+The connection between gut health and joint health is supported by consistent observations that dogs with inflammatory or degenerative joint conditions show characteristic differences in their gut microbiomes compared to healthy dogs.⁴ This gut-joint axis helps explain why some dogs develop joint problems despite appropriate weight management and exercise, and offers additional therapeutic avenues beyond traditional joint supplements.

 Understanding Cartilage Turnover and Joint Health